kyahAndoy/alert-system/README.md

 # alert-system
-Capstone Project by Harold Tingzon and Zandro Gene
+Capstone Project by Harold Tingzon and Zandro Gene Ortecio